Deccan wars: Execution of Sambhaji

-After the fall of Bijapur and Golkonda, Aurangzeb turned his attention again to the Marathas but his first few attempts had little impact.
+After the fall of Bijapur and Golkonda, Aurangzeb turned his attention again to the Marathas, but his first few attempts had little impact.
 In January 1688, Sambhaji called together his commanders for a strategic meeting at Sangameshwar in Konkan to decide on the final blow to oust Aurangzeb from the Deccan.
 To execute the decision of the meeting quickly, Sambhaji sent ahead most of his comrades and stayed back with a few of his trustworthy men, including Kavi Kalash.

-Ganoji Shirke, one of Sambhaji's brothers-in-law, turned traitor and helped Aurangzeb's commander Muqarrab Khan to locate, reach and attack Sangameshwar while Sambhaji was still there.
-The relatively small Maratha force fought back although they were surrounded from all sides.
+Ganoji Shirke, one of Sambhaji's brothers-in-law, turned traitor and helped Aurangzeb's commander Muqarrab Khan to locate, reach, and attack Sangameshwar while Sambhaji was still there.
+The relatively small Maratha force fought back but was surrounded.
 Sambhaji was captured on 1 February 1689 and a subsequent rescue attempt by the Marathas was repelled on 11 March.

-He was tortured and executed in Aurangzeb's camp on 11 March, 1689.
-His death surged the Marathas with a newfound zeal and united them against their common foe, Mughal Emperor Aurangzeb.
+He was tortured and executed in Aurangzeb's camp on 11 March 1689.
+Subsequently, Sambhaji's wife and son (Shivaji's grandson) were held captive by Aurangzeb for twenty years.

+Sambhaji's death gave the Marathas a newfound zeal and united them against their common foe, Mughal Emperor Aurangzeb.
+His death was a significant event in Indian history, and despite the Maratha resurgence it inspired, it is regarded to mark the end of the golden era of the Maratha Empire.

-Marathas under King Rajaram (1689 to 1700)
+Marathas under King Rajaram (1689–1700)

-To Aurangzeb, the Marathas seemed all but dead by end of 1689.
-But this would prove to be almost a fatal blunder.
-The death of Sambhaji had rekindled the spirit of the Maratha forces, which made Aurangzeb's mission impossible.
-Sambhaji's younger brother Rajaram was now given the title of Chhatrapati (Emperor).
-In March 1690, the Maratha commanders, under the leadership of Santaji Ghorpade launched the single most daring attack on Mughal army.
-They not only attacked the army, but sacked the tent where the Aurangzeb himself slept.
-Aurangzeb was elsewhere but his private force and many of his bodyguards were killed.
+By end of 1689, Aurangzeb viewed the Marathas as all but dead, but this proved to be a near fatal blunder.
+The death of Sambhaji had rekindled the spirit of the Maratha forces, which made Aurangzeb's war aims impossible.
+Sambhaji's younger brother Rajaram was now given the title of chhatrapati (emperor).
+In March 1690, the Maratha commanders under the leadership of Santaji Ghorpade launched the single most daring attack on the Mughal army, sacking the tent where Aurangzeb himself slept.
+Aurangzeb was elsewhere, but his private force and many of his bodyguards were killed.
 This was followed by a betrayal in the Maratha camp.
-Raigad fell to the treachery of Suryaji Pisal.
-Sambhaji's queen, Yesubai and their son, Shahu I, were captured.
+Raigad fell to the treachery of Suryaji Pisal, and the Mughals captured Sambhaji's widow, Yesubai, and their son, Shahu I.

 Mughal forces, led by Zulfikar Khan, continued this offensive further south.
-They attacked fort Panhala.
-The Maratha killedar of Panhala defended the fort and inflicted heavy losses on Mughal army.
-Finally Aurangzeb himself had to come and Panhala was surrendered.
+They attacked Panhala Fort, where the Maratha killedar (fort commander) led a defence that inflicted heavy losses on Mughal army.
+Finally, Aurangzeb himself was obliged to attend the battle personally and Panhala was surrendered.